YounesKhamouna/YounesKhamouna.github.io/_posts/2024-01-01-Opioid-and-Stimulant-related-Deaths-in-Canada.md

 The data for this project was extracted from the InfoBase of the Health Agency of Canada.
 You can access the datasets from the links below:
--	the Federal, provincial, and territorial Special Advisory Committee on the Epidemic of Opioid Overdoses:  https://health-infobase.canada.ca/substance-related-harms/opioids-stimulants/
+-	<a href= "https://health-infobase.canada.ca/substance-related-harms/opioids-stimulants/">the Federal, provincial, and territorial Special Advisory Committee on the Epidemic of Opioid Overdoses</a>
 Objectives
 The objective of this project is to display the data from the 3 provinces in an interactive dashboard to be able to compare them and to have insights about the opioid crisis in each provinces.

 ## Techniques Used
-1. Data Cleaning +
+1. Data Cleaning
-2. Data Modelling: PowerQuery +
+2. Data Modelling: PowerQuery
-3. PivotTables +
+3. PivotTables
-4. PivotCharts +
+4. PivotCharts
-5. Slicers +
+5. Slicers
-6. Functions: SUMIFS -
+6. Functions: SUMIFS
-7. Conditional Formatting -
+7. Conditional Formatting

 ## QUESTIONS TO ANSWER
-1-	How did the death toll compare between the 4 provinces?
+1-	How did the death toll compare between the 4 provinces?<br/>
-2-	What is the death toll of stimulants compared to opioids?
+2-	What is the death toll of stimulants compared to opioids? <br/>
-3-	What are the demographic specificities of the opioid’s crisis?
+3-	What are the demographic specificities of the opioid’s crisis? <br/>
-4-	What is the origin of opioids and what kind of opioids are involved in opioid-related deaths?
+4-	What is the origin of opioids and what kind of opioids are involved in opioid-related deaths?<br/>
-5-	 What type of stimulants are involved?
+5-	 What type of stimulants are involved?<br/>